 Relocations typically fall into three timelines: compressed (30 to 60 days, driven by an executive start date), standard (6 months, aligned with a school year), or open-ended (12 to 18 months for buyers waiting for the right home).
 Most buyers only need a concentrated 48-hour in-person visit to make a decision when the visit is properly structured.

 San Antonio International (SAT) is 15 minutes away and hosts Signature Flight Support and Million Air, both handling ultra-long-range business jets.
 Boerne Stage Airfield (5C1) is 10 minutes away and popular for smaller corporate aircraft.
-Kelly Field (SKF) is a secondary option for aircraft requiring extended runways.

 Yes.
 Before your in-person visit, I assemble a private shortlist of currently-listed and off-market properties matching your criteria.
 Each property receives a personal video walkthrough covering architect's intent, lot characteristics, and honest pros and cons — so your on-the-ground visit focuses on final-round candidates only.